 34'There Is A Light That Never Goes Out'

 Heavens, is that Morrissey being romantic?
 "To die by your side/ Well, the pleasure, the privilege is mine" bears the hallmarks of classic Moz – overdoing it a bit, laying on the language – but there's an unmistakable poignancy here.
 Some think it's about him and Johnny Marr, pals forever as they fall under a 10-ton truck, but it's probably just a fantasy unfurling around the soaring strings.

-Madonna was still at the top of her game when it came to upsetting the prudes.
-This time around she scandalised the church with the black Jesus in the 'Like A Prayer' video and all that appropriation of religious imagery and vocabulary.
+Though, these days, a cape trip is about the height of Madge's tabloid-baiting power, the queen of the pop controversy used to trade in far more eyebrow-raising fare.
+'Like A Prayer' was her prude-offending Watergate, in which she scandalised the church by cavorting with a black Jesus and doused every scene in more religious imagery than the Vatican.
 It didn't harm the song's prospects that it was a belting pop tune, a welcome return to form after the sub-par tosh of her Who's That Girl soundtrack efforts.

 A smash No.90 hit, 'Made Of Stone' nevertheless brought the Roses to wider attention, making some waves on the indie chart and encouraging the kids to check out the album that would become their all-time favourite.
 It's a Byrdsian jangle with that essential Madchester swagger and bite from Ian Brown's lyric, later better known for devolving into cries of "Amateurs!" as The Late Show's power blew.